 Antarctica.
 One of the last great wildernesses on earth and a destination that many think they wouldn’t reach even in their wildest dreams.
-But it’s shrinking – in 2017 sea ice was recorded at an all time low due to rising sea temperatures and in June 2018 traces of microplastics where found in samples taken from the shoreline.
+But it’s shrinking – in 2017 sea ice was recorded at an all time low due to rising sea temperatures and in June 2018 traces of microplastics were found in samples taken from the shoreline and in 2019 a huge chunk of the ice shelf broke away, displacing an entire colony of emperor penguins.
 It’s time we all started caring about our planet, but how can we when for many of us, we will never get to see somewhere like this with our own eyes?
-Never get to have a close encounter with a wild penguin, see a whale breach or step foot on pristine land where no one has trod before us.
+Never get to have a close encounter with a wild penguin, see a whale breach or step foot on pristine land where no one has trodden before us.